 Swapping lemons for more traditional oranges in this marmalade results in a spread that is exceptionally tart, zippy, and bursting with citrus flavor.
 Fresh and crystallized ginger add extra spice and zing.
-Try it over warm gingerbread or stirred into vanilla ice cream.

 This recipe is adapted from the Ball Complete Book of Home Preserving.